Navigation überspringen, direkt zum Inhalt

 Nothing has had such an impressive and lasting impact on the Lusatian landscape and people as opencast lignite mining.
 At present, a multi-layered transformation process can be actively experienced.
 However, the traces of the past are not being erased, but remain part of the emerging future face of the region.
 These are impressive places where the recent industrial past can be seen and felt.

 Like hardly any other region in Germany, Lusatia stands for enormous contrasts in a very small area.
 Contrasts that are the result of constant change.
 Landscape and people are shaped by nature.
 Man, in turn, has strongly influenced nature and the landscape.
 The large-scale exploitation of its natural resources in the industrial age has left its mark.
 Nevertheless, there are still timeless natural landscapes to discover today.
-It is the "great heritage" of the past centuries that characterizes life in Lusatia today and will also accompany the upcoming structural change.
+It is the "great heritage" of past centuries that characterizes life in Lusatia today and will also accompany the upcoming structural change.

 UNESCO-listed cultural and natural heritage sites, man-made cultural landscapes, areas shaped by open-cast mining and a strong sense of tradition - this is the extraordinary mix that makes Lusatia one of the most exciting regions in the heart of Europe.